Portpatrick and Wigtownshire Joint Railways: The Portpatrick Railway in the twentieth century

 The line opened in July 1942.
 In the event the port was not needed, and only eighteen fully laden ocean-going vessels used the port during its lifetime.
 The port was closed after the war and the railway's last movement was a dismantling train in 1967.
 Smith speculates that if the port had been needed at full capacity, the limited rail access over difficult single lines (from Dumfries and from Ayr) would have been challenging.

 Goods services ran from Newton Stewart to Whithorn until the line closed on 5 October 1964.
 By the 1960s, these services ran three days per week; with conditional working on the Garlieston branch, when required.

 The section from Colfin to Portpatrick also closed in 1950; although Colfin to Stranraer remained open until 1959 for milk traffic.
-After that trains ran only to the north-western termini: Stranraer Town and Stranraer Harbour.
+After that trains ran only to the northwestern termini: Stranraer Town and Stranraer Harbour.

 The former Wigtownshire Railway closed completely to passengers on 29 September 1950; and the Portpatrick to Stranraer Town section closed in stages in the 1950s.

 The main line closed on 12 June 1965 in consequence of the Beeching review.

 Major structures on the route include the Loch Ken viaduct, across the Dee, the Gatehouse viaduct across the Big Water of Fleet, and the Glenluce viaduct, over the Water of Luce.